 Due to the high, global popularity of CSGO as a game basically every steaming platform that allows gaming streams (hint: they all do) will gladly let you stream.
 Well, they will let you stream CSGO as long as your stream will be in accordance with platform rules.
 Each of the main, big streaming platforms has its own code of conduct, which means some things may be completely fine on one platform while they might get you banned on another.
-In general, though, being overtly racist, sexist or generally very offensive you will most likely get reported and banned.
-Likewise, some type of content is unacceptable at any This means you can go for the biggest and most established streaming platforms such as Twitch.tv or Mixer as well as more mixed platforms like YouTube.
+In general, though, being overtly racist, sexist, or generally very offensive will most likely get you reported and banned.
+Likewise, some type of content is unacceptable at any platform.
+This means you can go for the biggest and most established streaming platforms such as Twitch.tv or Mixer as well as more mixed platforms like YouTube.
 Hell, you can even go for Facebook CSGO streaming and really have a dedicated audience.
 There are other platforms and services that allow streaming CSGO, for example, DLive which is a streaming service built around blockchain or various local social media and streaming platforms that are available in your country only.

 What is good and what is bad in CSGO streaming